 While Vanguard began with a limited mandate-to provide only administrative services to the funds-I realized that, if we were to control our own destiny, we would also have to provide both investment advisory and marketing services to our funds.
 So, almost immediately after Vanguard's operations commenced in May 1975, we began our move to gain substantial control over these two essential functions.
 By year's end, we had created the world's first index mutual fund, run by Vanguard.

-Early in 1977, we abandoned the supply-driven broker-dealer distribution system that had been operated by Wellington since 1928, in favor of a buyer-driven "no-load" approach under our own direction.
-Later that year, we created the first-ever series of defined-maturity bond funds, segmented into short-, intermediate-, and long-term maturities all focused on high investment quality.
-Then, in 1981, Vanguard assumed responsibility for providing the investment advisory services to our new fixed-income funds as well as our established money market funds.
+Then, early in 1977, we abandoned the supply-driven broker-dealer distribution system that had been operated by Wellington since 1928 in favor of a buyer-driven "no load" approach under our own direction.
+Later that year, we created the first-ever series of defined-maturity bond funds, segmented into short-, intermediate-, and long-term maturities, all focused on high investment quality.
+In 1981, Vanguard assumed responsibility for providing the investment advisory services to our new fixed-income funds as well as our established money market funds.
 (As you can imagine, none of these moves was without controversy!)

-Let me give you some sense of the importance of those changes.
-Since our formation in 1974, the assets of the Vanguard funds have grown from \$1 billion-plus to some \$1 trillion today.
-Some 82 percent of that trillion-\$820 billion-is represented by the passively-managed index funds, the bond funds, and the money market funds that we at Vanguard manage, distribute, and advise.
-Some 25 external investment advisers serve our remaining (actively-managed) funds, with Wellington advising by far the largest portion of those assets.
-(Most of these funds have multiple advisers, the better to spread the risk of underperformance relative to their peers.).
+Since our formation in 1974, the assets of the Vanguard funds have grown from more than \$1 billion to some \$1 trillion currently, now the nation's largest manager of stock and bond mutual funds.
+Some 82% of that \$1 trillion-\$820 billion-is represented by passively managed index funds and "virtual" index funds tightly linked to various sectors of the fixed-income market.
+Some 25 external investment advisers serve our remaining (largely actively managed equity) funds, with Wellington Management advising by far the largest portion of those assets.
+Most of these funds have multiple advisers, the better to spread the risk of underperformance relative to their peers.

-More than parenthetically, that long string of business decisions was made in a situation in which Vanguard's very existence was in doubt.
-For the Securities and Exchange Commission had initially refused to approve Vanguard's assumption of marketing and distribution responsibilities.
+More than parenthetically, that long string of business decisions was made in a situation in which Vanguard's very existence was in doubt, because the Securities and Exchange Commission had initially refused to approve Vanguard's assumption of marketing and distribution responsibilities.
 But after a struggle lasting six (interminable!) years, the SEC reversed itself in February 1981.
-By unanimous vote, the Commission declared that:
+By unanimous vote, the Commission declared that

-The Vanguard plan is consistent with the provisions, policies, and purposes of the (Investment Company Act of 1940).
-It actually furthers the Act's objectives . . . enhances the funds' independence . . . benefits each fund within a reasonable range of fairness . . .

-... (provides) substantial savings from advisory fee reductions (and) economies of scale.

-. . and promotes a healthy and viable mutual fund complex in which each fund can better prosper.
+[t]he Vanguard plan is consistent with the provisions, policies, and purposes of the [Investment Company Act of 1940].
+It actually furthers the Act's objectives ... enhances the funds' independence ... benefits each fund within a reasonable range of fairness ... [provides] substantial savings from advisory fee reductions [and] economies of scale ... and promotes a healthy and viable mutual fund complex in which each fund can better prosper (p.
+128).

-A Prescient SEC?
+A PRESCIENT SEC?

-Indeed.
 The SEC's words now seem prescient.
+With few exceptions, the Vanguard funds-and their shareholders-

-In fact, "can best prosper" would have been more accurate.
-Measured by Morningstar's peer-based rating system (comparing each of our funds with other funds having distinctly comparable policies and objectives), Vanguard ranked first in performance among the 50 largest fund complexes.
+have prospered.
+Measured by Morningstar's peer-based rating system (comparing each fund with other funds having distinctly comparable policies and objectives), Vanguard ranked first in performance among the 50 largest fund complexes (Bogle [2008, p.
+14]).

-Advisory fee reductions and economies of scale?
-Once again, indeed.
-Vanguard's low-costs are legendary, by far the lowest in the field.
-Last year, over all, our operating expense ratio came to 0.20 percent of average assets, compared to 1.30 percent for the average mutual fund.
-That 1.1 percentage point saving, applied to one trillion of assets, now gives our shareholders an average savings of \$11 billion annually.
-Do low costs matter?
-Of course they do!
-As the world of investing is at last beginning to understand, low costs are the single most reliable indicator of superior fund performance.
-Yes, as we read in Homer's The Odyssey, "fair dealing yields more profit in the end."
+Vanguard has also provided shareholders with substantial savings from advisory fee reductions and economies of scale, in fact, the lowest costs in the field.
+Last year, over all, our funds' aggregate operating expense ratio came to 0.20% of average assets, compared to 1.30% for the average mutual fund.
+That 1.1 percentage point saving, applied to \$1 trillion of assets, now produces savings for our shareholders of some \$11 billion annually.
+And, as the world of investing is at last beginning to understand, low costs are the single most reliable predictor of superior fund performance.
+As we read in Homer's The Odyssey, "fair dealing yields more profit in the end" (p.
+421).